Michael Learns to Rock: Independent label; MLTR Music (2007–2013)

+25th anniversary, side projects, new album (2014–2020)

 In 2014, the group released 25: The Complete Singles in commemoration of the band's 25th anniversary, released on 25 October 2014, which included two new studio recordings.
 The first single, "Silent Times" was released on 16 September 2014, followed by "Call on Love", released on 18 December 2014.
 The band also recorded "Eternal Love", the theme song of the Korean drama series, Healer.
 The song was written by Lee Sang Joon, Denzil "DR" Remedios, and Ryan Jhun Sewon.
 In 2015, the group released the single "I'll Wait for You" on 6 November 2015.
-In 2016, they released the single "We Shared the Night" on 5 February 2016, their Valentine's Day gift to their fans.
+In 2016, they released the single "We Shared the Night" on 5 February 2016, their Valentine's Day gift to their fans and it includes to their 2016 EP With Love.

 The song "It's Gonna Make Sense" from the album Eternity was featured in the Indian film Welcome M1LL10NS, directed by Milroy Goes, in which Mikkel Lentz contributed the background score to the film.
 The film was filmed in the states of Goa and Punjab.
 It was also contested at the 91st Academy Awards and qualified at Oscars 2019 in the General Category.

 The band had been working on their new record over the course of 2017 and into early 2018.
 In late January 2018, the band organized a competition over their social media platforms for the title of their upcoming album.
 Over the course of the week, they released the titles of the songs slated to be released through their new record.
 On 2 February 2018, the band released a new single titled "Everything You Need".

 After the contest, the band announced its winner, as well as the title of their ninth studio album, Still.
-Released on 21 March 2018 through all digital music platforms successfully and on limited number of special physical copies, the album features songs that sound like "Michael Learns to Rock but [it] sounds like today," according to Wanscher.
+Released on 21 March 2018 through all digital music platforms successfully and on limited number of special physical copies, the album features songs that sound like "Michael Learns to Rock but it sounds like today," according to Wanscher.